 Understanding Alcohol Metabolism

 When you consume alcohol, your body begins to metabolize it in the liver through a series of chemical reactions.
 The primary enzyme responsible for breaking down alcohol is alcohol dehydrogenase, which converts alcohol into acetaldehyde.
 This toxic substance is further metabolized into acetic acid and eventually eliminated from the body as waste products.
-The rate at which your body processes alcohol depends on various factors, such as your age, gender, weight, and liver function.
+The rate at which your body processes alcohol depends on various factors, such as your genes, age, gender, weight, and liver function.

 The Role of Breathalyzers in Detecting Alcohol Levels